Stably semiorthogonally indecomposable varieties: Preliminaries

-Since $f$ is a finite morphism, the pushforward $f_*\mathcal{F}$ of a nonzero object is nonzero.
-Then applying \cite[Th.~2.1.2]{bondal-vandenbergh} on the variety~$Y$ we see that the right-hand space in \eqref{eq: classical generator and pushforward} is nonzero, and hence $f^*G$ is a classical generator. \end{proof}
+Since $f$ is an affine morphism, the pushforward $f_*\mathcal{F}$ of a nonzero object is nonzero.
+Then applying \cite[Theorem~2.1.2]{bondal-vandenbergh} on the variety~$Y$, we see that the right-hand space in \eqref{eq: classical generator and pushforward} is nonzero, and hence $f^*G$ is a classical generator. \end{proof}